cloudmex/NCD-playground-2021-06/README.md

 # Cold chain tracking
 Imagine you are a want to send a cold chain package.

--Pay 10 NEAR for a new delivery for starting it, select the account to pay when the delivery is done.
+- Pay 10 NEAR for a new delivery for starting it, select the account to pay when the delivery is done.
--Record temperature in each arrival to a new location.
+- Record temperature in each arrival to a new location.
--Once the delivery is in the last location, withdraw 10 NEAR as payment for completing succesfully the delivery.
+- Once the delivery is in the last location, withdraw 10 NEAR as payment for completing succesfully the delivery.
--Restart the cycle.
+- Restart the cycle.

 Also you can:
--Check the status of the contract if it is initialized.
+- Check the status of the contract if it is initialized.
--.
+- Get extra information of delivery (Truck plate, trucker name, temperature in ºF, fuel level, etc.)
--If the Temp goes out of range the payment is canceled and returned to smart contract.
+- If the Temp goes out of range the payment is canceled and returned to smart contract.
--To start a new contract you need to pay the truck owner when you return to the origin
+- To start a new contract you need to pay the truck owner when you return to the origin

 ## Locations (Simulated)
 - 0 Tepic, Nayarit (Origin)